 2 if the MIC padding delay is less than or equal to 32 µs

-Define VProc as the duration of the PPDU that is after the OFDM symbol containing the last coded bit of the LDPC codeword that encodes the Vlast minus TPE, nominal defined in 27.3.13 (Packet extension) for HE PPDU.
+Define VProc as the duration of the PPDU that is after the OFDM symbol containing the last coded bit of the LDPC codeword that encodes Vlast minus TPE, nominal defined in 27.3.13 (Packet extension) for an HE PPDU.

-A STA transmitting a LDPC-encoded PPDU that contains a protected Control frame shall ensure that for each target STA, VProc is greater than or equal to the MIC padding delay indicated by the target STA (see 9.4.2.xx (CIP Capabilities element)).
+A STA transmitting an LDPC-encoded PPDU that contains a protected Control frame shall ensure that for each target STA, VProc is greater than or equal to the MIC padding delay indicated by the target STA (see 9.4.2.xx (CIP Capabilities element)).

 In an A-MPDU, a STA shall not use other MPDUs that are different from the protected Control frame as the padding to satisfy the requirements of the MIC padding delay.

-A STA transmitting a BCC-encoded PPDU that contains the last frame soliciting a protected Control frame shall ensure that for each target STA, the number of bits in the PSDU following Clast is at least MPAD,MAC, which is based on the MIC padding pelay indicated by the target STA (see 9.4.2.xx (CIP Capabilities element)), where Clast is:
+A STA transmitting a BCC-encoded PPDU that contains the last frame soliciting a protected Control frame shall ensure that for each target STA, the number of bits in the PSDU following Clast is at least MPAD,MAC, which is based on the MIC padding delay indicated by the target STA (see 9.4.2.xx (CIP Capabilities element)), where Clast is:

 The last bit of the FCS of the frame if the frame is not a protected Control frame